Quick Bio:

 I will bring my client into the world of a dog musher, canine behaviorist, and father of three by using my experience as a lens through which they may broaden their understanding of their dog.
 The stage will then be set for a balanced, lasting relationship between them and their best friend.

-How long have you been in business and what types of services do you provide?
+How long have you been in business, and what types of services do you provide?

-I have been training professionally since the summer of 1994 when I attended my first “certification” course.
-Also in 1994 I started my Siberian Husky sled dog kennel in Duluth, Minnesota on my hobby farm.
-I began training clients dogs in local parks in a Canine Good Citizen-type training program and offering in-kennel board and train programs for clients.
-In 2000, I went back to school to earn and advanced degree and began research on human-canine communication in the sport of dog sledding and I took a hiatus from dog training for clients.
-In 2006, my family and I moved to Denver, Colorado and I sought employment as a canine trainer.
-I sent out three resumes and one person called me back.
-I interviewed for the job and gave him a stack of certificates and degrees and the owner of the school said, “I don’t care about paper, I want to see how you train dogs.”
+In 2000, I went back to school to earn an advanced degree and began research on human-canine communication in the sport of dog sledding, and I took a hiatus from dog training for clients.
+In 2006, my family and I moved to Denver, Colorado, and I sought employment as a canine trainer.
+I sent out three resumes, and one person called me back.
+I interviewed for the job and presented him with a stack of certificates and degrees.
+The owner of the school then said, “I don’t care about paper, I want to see how you train dogs.”

 How did you get started?

-I have received many awards over the years for working with aggressive dogs, fearful dogs, banned breeds and more.
+I have received many awards over the years for working with aggressive dogs, fearful dogs, banned breeds, and more.

 Most of our business comes from referrals, our website, Alaska Dog Works, and word of mouth.
-Alaska Dog Works is sought after often as a last resort for dog owners who have tried other training schools and failed for one reason or another.
-I am sought out often for canine aggression cases and behavior modification.
-We take full advantage of social media sites such as TwitterFacebookInstagram and others.
-Of course, we do offer a lot of canine sports and working dog programs as well.
+Alaska Dog Works is often sought after as a last resort for dog owners who have tried other training schools and failed for one reason or another.

 What do you believe are the three most important things to teach a dog?